service and support

 A FPGA-based ultrasonic sensor front-end processing circuit is designed in this paper, including transmitting and receiving circuits and signal conditioning circuits.
 Through the FPGA control, an electric pulse signal with an ultrasonic frequency is loaded on both ends of the piezoelectric ceramic sheet, so that the piezoelectric ceramic sheet generates a mechanical oscillation with the same frequency, thereby forming an ultrasonic wave in the air.
 On the contrary, after receiving the ultrasonic wave in the air, the piezoelectric ceramic plate will convert the ultrasonic wave signal into an alternating voltage signal.
 After subsequent circuit processing, it will be input into the FPGA for analysis, and finally the information of wind speed and direction will be obtained.

 Transmitting and receiving circuit of ultrasonic sensor

 Figure 1 shows the transmitting and receiving circuit of an ultrasonic sensor.
-The excitation signal of the ultrasonic sensor is generated by the FPGA.
+The excitation signal of the ultrasonic sensor is generated by FPGA.
 In order to prevent the back-end transmitting circuit voltage (+ 12V) from burning out the pins, an isolation circuit is added.
 In addition, considering the driving of the field effect transistor, a MOSFET integrated driving chip is used.
-The TPS2811D chip from TI is used to both isolate and drive the MOSFET tube, and the output signal always has a fast conversion speed.
+The TPS2811D chip from TI is used to both isolate and drive the MOSFET, and the output signal always has a fast conversion speed.